 Telephones and the Internet

 Telephony is provided, for the most part, by the Cyprus Telecommunications Authority, CYTA (pronounced SEE-ta).
-The fixed charge is low, and the tariffs are some of the best in Europe.
+The fixed charge is low, and the tariffs are generally reasonable, although many people no longer have landlines.

-CYTA also provide broadband Internet access at reasonable cost.
+CYTA also provides broadband Internet access at reasonable cost.
 We found this mostly reliable, although we switched a few years ago to Cablenet.
 Unfortunately, Cablenet is not available in all areas.
 However it offers a good range of packages including high-speed Internet and cable television.
 Another provider for Internet access and telephony is Primetel.
 It is worth checking for discounts and offers at each site, as they vary regularly.
+It’s normal to sign up for a two-year contract; keep a note of the end date and then check for better deals, as the speeds increase regularly.

-Mobile phones are now very widely used in Cyprus.
-It is possible to have a contract either from CYTA or MTN, starting as low as about €1 per month for low-use.
+Mobile phones are now common everywhere in Cyprus.
+It is possible to have a contract with most of the providers starting as low as about €1 per month for low-use.
 An alternative is the pay-as-you-go system.
-You can buy top-up codes online or in several shops, from €5 upwards.
-Most of these have a limited roaming system that can be used inexpensively elsewhere in Europe.
-You can sometimes use them internationally too (other than in the USA).
+You can buy top-up codes online or in some shops, from €5 upwards.
+Most of these have a limited roaming system that can be used inexpensively elsewhere in Europe and the UK.
+You can sometimes use them internationally too.
 Make sure that you check the validity periods before buying a top-up.
-These can vary quite a bit.

 Paying Cyprus utility bills